 Walsh Millette

-A second-year PhD student, Walsh joined the department in 2021 as the inaugural Burke Fellow in the Master’s program and continues now with his doctoral studies in Yuan and Ming period Chinese art.
-His approach is interdisciplinary and interregional, and his research engages with ideas of ethnicity, civilizational identity, and how these issues are expressed in representational and constructed landscapes.
+Walsh Millette focuses on middle-period Chinese art of the Yuan and Ming dynasties.
+His approach is interdisciplinary and interregional, and his research engages with ideas of ethnicity, civilizational identity, and religion, and how these issues are expressed in representational and constructed landscapes.
+For his dissertation he is preparing a site study of the Daoist ritual complex located at Mount Wudang in today’s Hubei province.

 Before his graduate studies Walsh worked for three years as a language arts teacher in Beijing.
-He is a practicing artist and holds a BFA from the Savannah College of Art and Design (SCAD).
+He is a practicing artist and holds a BFA from the Savannah College of Art and Design (SCAD), in Savannah, Georgia.